Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Helps to formulate:

-project problem;
+Project problem;

-plot situation;
+Plot situation;

 Goal and tasks.

-Motivates preschoolers to discuss, create a project.
+Motivates preschoolers to discuss and create a project.

 Helps in analysis